cjfloss/envelope/README.md

 ## Introduction

-Envelope helps you maintain your personal budget by using the tried-and-true [envelope system](https://en.wikipedia.org/wiki/Envelope_system).<br/>
+Envelope helps you maintain your personal budget by using the tried-and-true [envelope system](https://en.wikipedia.org/wiki/Envelope_system).

-Designate spending categories (envelopes) and distribute your monthly income into them.<br/>
+Designate spending categories (envelopes) and distribute your monthly income into them.

-Configure accounts where you record all your transactions, then assign each of them to a category.<br/>
+Configure accounts where you record all your transactions, then assign each of them to a category.

 ## Features

 * Envelope system budget workflow
 * Import transactions from QIF/OFX files
-* Integrates with the elementary OS desktop

 ## Installation